 - Ambiguously Brown: She has white skin in the black-and-white pages, but is actually a light brown in color illustrations and in the anime.
-Also the only Dark-Skinned Blonde in the series.

 - Covert Pervert: Makes frequent comments about the "dirty" habits of sorcerers, usually alluding to sexual practices in some way, all while blushing, and with the occasional Double Entendre.